Language selection

 Trade relations

-Bilateral trade, measuring $1.3 billion in 2023, a 36% increase from 2021, is a rapidly growing and increasingly prominent dimension within Canada and Ecuador’s bilateral relationship.
-Commercial relations between Canada and Ecuador are complementary, especially with respect to the majority of trade of agricultural products including tropical fruits, flowers, cacao and seafood to Canada; and, wheat, lentils, and peas to Ecuador.
+Bilateral trade, measuring $1.9 billion in 2024, is a rapidly growing and increasingly prominent dimension within Canada and Ecuador’s bilateral relationship.
+Commercial relations between Canada and Ecuador are complementary, especially with respect to the majority of trade of agricultural products, including tropical fruits, flowers, cacao and seafood to Canada; and wheat, lentils, and peas to Ecuador.
 In 2002, the double taxation treaty signed between Canada and Ecuador took effect.

 Sectors that the Trade Commissioner Service (TCS) has identified as priorities – that is, where Canadian capabilities and interest match local opportunities and demand – are agriculture, clean technology, education, extractives, and infrastructure.
-Canadian Direct Investment in Ecuador, at $4.4 billion in 2023, has tripled in the last 5 years making Canada the largest foreign investor in Ecuador, largely due to investments in the natural resource development sector.
+Canadian Direct Investment in Ecuador, at $4.3 billion in 2024, has tripled in the last 5 years making Canada one of the largest foreign investors in Ecuador, largely due to investments in the natural resource development sector.

 Canadians are also invited to share their views on potential environmental and gender - or inclusivity-related risks associated with a Canada–Ecuador FTA in Canada and beyond.